 - Paragraphs: Don’t include extra spacing between paragraphs.
 To indicate that an additional line space between sentences or paragraphs should appear in your final version, use three asterisks or pound signs (*** or ###) set on a line by themselves.

 - Words: Use only one character space between sentences.
+No matter what you learned in your freshman English class, double spaces are no longer used in publishing.

 - Provide all the elements you’ll include in your book.
 You’re paying good money for editing, so why not include everything that needs editing?
 It only takes a few minutes to insert your title page, copyright page, dedication, table of contents, acknowledgments, and for nonfiction, notes, glossary, and bibliography.
 And if you’re placing your author bio inside the book, be sure to include that as well.